printercu/elastics-rb/README.md

 It will not track nodes that go online after client was instantiated.
 Anyway you still can call `.discover_cluster` whenever you want, or just restart app when you add more nodes.

+### Thread-safety
+Elastics designed to be thread-safe.
+It should be ok to have single client instance for the whole application.

 ### Use with capistrano
 Add following lines to your `deploy.rb` and all rake tasks will be available in cap.